Farmer-Eds-Shed/Cattle-Mart/README.md

 ### CSS

- - Custom CSS used to style the pages and give the site an agri theme.
+ - Custom CSS used to style the pages and give the site an Agri theme.

 ### JavaScript